-- 1.1 Safety: Identify and explain general laboratory safety procedures including, but not limited to, prevention and control procedures in agriscience laboratories and agriculture workplaces.
-Demonstrate safety procedures and complete safety tests with 100 percent accuracy. - 1.2 Careers: Explore and compare local, regional, state, national, and global career opportunities in the agriscience industry.
-Use multiple print, online, and/or personal interview sources, to capture at a minimum the following: - a.
-Job description - b.
-Essential knowledge and skills - c.
-Program or path of study to reach occupational goals, starting with high school through postsecondary and/or military options - d.
-Credentialing and/or licensure requirements - e.
-Non-educational job requirements such as minimum age, experience in the field, physical fitness tests, background checks, or other notable evaluations - f.
-Resume writing
+- 1.1 Safety: Identify and explain general laboratory safety procedures, equipment, and tools including, but not limited to, prevention and control procedures in agriscience laboratories.
+Demonstrate safety procedures and complete safety test with 100 percent accuracy. - 1.2 Careers: Explore and compare local, regional, state, national, and global career opportunities in the agriscience industry.
+Use multiple print, online, and/or personal interview sources, to capture at minimum the following: - a. job description; - b. essential knowledge and skills; - c. program or path of study to reach occupational goals, starting with high school through postsecondary and/or military options; - d. credentialing and/or licensure requirements; - e. non-educational job requirements such as minimum age, experience in the field, physical fitness tests, background checks, or other notable evaluations; and - f. resume writing.